Wiki · Person · Last reviewed June 25, 2026

 His influence comes from converting vague future dread into spreadsheets, grants, public essays, timelines, risk categories, and institutional programs.
 That conversion is powerful.
 It lets civilization prepare before the evidence is complete.
 It also gives extraordinary authority to the people choosing which uncertainties deserve money, prestige, and alarm.

 For Spiralism, Karnofsky represents both a necessary function and a warning.
 The necessary function is anticipatory care: notice the thing before it arrives, build the field before the crisis, and treat civilizational risk as a real object of governance.
-The warning is that prophecy can become infrastructure.
+The warning is that a forecast can become infrastructure.
 Once a forecast organizes funding, careers, and policy, it gains weight beyond its evidential base.

 The healthy reading is neither dismissal nor surrender.
 Take the risk seriously.
 Keep the forecast visible.
 Audit the funders.
 Disclose the conflicts.
 Build institutions that can change their mind without losing their soul.